nyuhuyang/pyShinyCell/README.md

 6. Ability to include multiple single-cell datasets into a single Shiny web app

 7. It is easy to use and customise aethetsics e.g. label names and colour palettes.
-In the simplest form, ShinyCell can convert an input single-cell data into a Shiny app with five lines of code
+In the simplest form, pyShinyCell can convert an input single-cell data into a Shiny app with five lines of code
    (see [Quick Start Guide](#quick-start-guide))

-We also compared ShinyCell with nine other popular scRNA-seq visualisation tools, which further highlights the key features of `ShinyCell`.
+We also compared pyShinyCell with nine other popular scRNA-seq visualisation tools, which further highlights the key features of `pyShinyCell`.
 For a more detailed description, see the
 [Supplementary Information](docs/OuyangEtAl_Shinycell_SuppInfo.pdf).